strapi/documentation/docs/developer-docs/latest/update-migration-guides/update-version.md

 ---
-title: Update Strapi version - Strapi Developer Documentation
+title: Update Strapi version - Strapi Developer Docs
 description: The following documentation covers how to upgrade your application to the latest version of Strapi.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/update-migration-guides/update-version.html
 ---